loopinarounds/breakroom-tech-interview/README.md

 # breakroom-tech-interview

-A simple javascript project that scores quiz answers read from a json file.
+A simple javascript project that scores quiz answers read from a json file.\

 #Explanation

-Points are awarded to a candidate answering if:< br / >
+Points are awarded to a candidate answering if:\
-○ Enjoy their job< br / >
+○ Enjoy their job\
-○ Feel respected by their managers< br / >
+○ Feel respected by their managers\
-○ Say their job is good for carers< br / >
+○ Say their job is good for carers\
 ○ Work no more than 8 hours exceeding what they are contracted for.
-E.g. working 8 hours when you are contracted for 0 gets you a point< br / >
+E.g. working 8 hours when you are contracted for 0 gets you a point\
-○ Don’t do unpaid extra work< br / >
+○ Don’t do unpaid extra work\
-○ Get paid at least the minimum wage< br / >
+○ Get paid at least the minimum wage\

 The total available score is an accumulation of the answers they provide - any omitted answers are not included in the final percentage.